mastering-genkit/mastering-genkit-go/src/chapters/01-introduction-genkit-go.md

 **Plugin Architecture**: Various extensions such as vector databases, evaluation tools, and deployment targets can be added as plugins.

 Genkit was initially developed in TypeScript/JavaScript, but its design philosophy was language-agnostic.
-And in 2025, the Go language version has finally arrived.
+And in 2025, the Go and Python language version has finally arrived.

 ## A New Choice for Go Developers: Genkit Go